 Use less salt when cooking

-Rather than just toss salt into your recipes willy-nilly, take a moment to measure the amount of salt you are adding.
-Use a measuring spoon to see just how much salt you are thinking of adding to your food and then cut it by half!
+Rather than just toss salt into your recipes willy-nilly, take a moment to measure the amount of sodium you are adding.
+Use a measuring spoon to see just how much of it you are thinking of adding to your food and then cut it by half!

 Avoid effervescent vitamins and dissolvable painkillers

-Effervescent vitamins and dissolvable painkillers can contain as much as 1000mg of salt per dose so if you are taking several doses per day, that’s a whole lot of salt you could otherwise avoid.
-Take your vitamins and painkillers in tablet-form to cut down on salt without altering your diet.
+Effervescent vitamins and dissolvable painkillers can contain as much as 1000mg of salt per dose so if you are taking several doses per day, that’s a whole lot of this ingredient you could otherwise avoid.
+Take your vitamins and painkillers in tablet-form to cut down on sodium without altering your diet.

-Reducing your salt intake could be very good for your health but also can be hard to do.
+Reducing your intake of salted food could be very good for your health but also can be hard to do.
 Many of us really like the taste!
-Because if this, you should not go “cold turkey” on salt but, instead, reduce your intake gradually over several weeks.
+Because if this, you should not go “cold turkey” on it but, instead, reduce your intake gradually over several weeks.
 That way, you are less likely to miss it and are more likely to become a lift-long salt abstainer.